Spend a day in the Highlands, one of Denver’s great neighborhoods, just a few minutes northwest of downtown.

 COCKTAILS/DINNER IN THE LOWER HIGHLANDS

 As the sun begins to set, head to the Lower Highlands — LoHi to locals — where you'll find a number of hip bars and bistros.
 Men's Journal raved: "Colorado's capital finally has its own Brooklyn."
 Your drinks and dining options are extensive.
-Lola features delectable coastal Mexican cuisine and a wide array of tequilas; the aforementioned Duo offers an inspired eclectic American menu with farm-to-table ingredients; Linger is housed in a truly uniqe setting - a former mortuary!
+The aforementioned Duo offers an inspired eclectic American menu with farm-to-table ingredients; Linger is housed in a truly uniqe setting - a former mortuary!
 But there's nothing ghoulish about the amazing food and handcrafted cocktails served here.
-The neighborhood is also home to some great breweries, including Prost Brewing and Denver Beer Co.
+The neighborhood is also home to some great breweries, including Denver Beer Co.

 SPEND A NIGHT IN THE HIGHLANDS